cadavid1/CUJ-Autorater/README.md

 For issues or questions:
 1. Check the [Troubleshooting](#troubleshooting) section above
 2. Review the [Gemini API documentation](https://ai.google.dev/docs)
-3. See [SPRINT5_IMPLEMENTATION.md](SPRINT5_IMPLEMENTATION.md) for Drive setup
-4. Check logs in `data/logs/` for error details
+3. Check logs in `data/logs/` for error details
-5. Open an issue on GitHub or contact the maintainer
+4. Open an issue on GitHub or contact the maintainer

 ## Acknowledgments